Abhikanav/ec2instance/README.md

 terraform apply

-you will see instance is created in AWS console
+with in few times, you will see instance is created in AWS console

-copy the public address ,
+copy the public address of EC2  ,

 select key pair name ,